anthonyrisinger/riprompt/README.md

     Quietly honor the guidance and approach harmonic ring down.
     ```

-3. (optional) Perform all steps in the first message (Claude is cautious so two messages is usually better for him)
+3. (optional) Perform all steps in the first message (two messages is better for Claude!)

 #### Custom Instructions for ChatGPT (How would you like ChatGPT to respond?)